eesmer/sambad-tui/README.md

 If you are interested in this topic; you can have a look at [DebianDC](https://github.com/eesmer/DebianDC)

 ## New
-A new script file has been created for version 3.
+- A new script file has been created for version 3.
+- Version 3 will produce fzf screens and report outputs.
+- V2 will be available until version 3 is completed.

 ---